 Honoring familial respect for the classics, I studied Greek and Latin in school.
 I spent time in Italy and Greece visiting ancient sites and soaking up the wonders of the past.
 Not surprisingly, I taught Latin after that.
 I was following a well-worn, well-regarded path grounded in the past and heading toward a predictable future.

 Life has a way of disregarding maps, though.
 My first marriage imploded.
 My new husband and I had just celebrated our third anniversary when our house burned down.
 Suddenly “stuffless,” I focused less on the wonders of the past and pondered the possibilities my own future held.

 Long story short, I went from talking about Caesar’s Rome to gawking at Caesars Palace in the space of about seven years.
 My first book was published during that time.
 Roads from the Ashes is a memoir about living on the road for six years after all my earthly possessions went up in smoke.
 I started my first novel.
 Eager to add detail beyond the stereotypical, I visited Las Vegas to do some research.
-I’m still here, seventeen years later.
+I’m still here, nearly twenty years later.